William-Fernandes252/NTSMC/README.md

 # NTSMC

 Project developed during the first year of my graduation in Computer Science at UFABC.
-NTSMC (Neutron Transport Simulation with Monte Carlo) consists of a set of command line programs that implement the algorithm for the particle-transport simulation with the Monte Carlo Method to simulate the neutron-transport in two different systems: a sphere filled with nuclear fuel in it's center and water in the outer layers, and a cube filled with water with a source of radiotion on one of it's sides.
+NTSMC (Neutron Transport Simulation with Monte Carlo) consists of a set of command line programs that implement the algorithm for the particle-transport, simulation with the Monte Carlo Method, to simulate the neutron-transport in two different systems: a sphere filled with nuclear fuel in it's center and water in the outer layers, and a cube filled with water with a source of radiation on one of it's sides.

 ## Cube